Volume 71, Issue 1

-Greer Memorial Hospital is one of three GHS hospitals designated Baby-Friendly.
+Greer Memorial Hospital is one of three Prisma Health hospitals designated Baby-Friendly.
 Greenville Memorial Hospital and Oconee Memorial Hospital also have earned this designation.

 Patewood Memorial Hospital has been named a 2017 Guardian of Excellence Award™ winner in Patient Experience The award honors top performing clients who consistently sustained performance in the top 5% of all Press Ganey clients for each reporting period during the course of one year in Patient Experience.

 “Behind every specimen, there is a patient.”
-This statement has been Dean Benjamin’s philosophy throughout her 60 years working in the GHS Microbiology Lab.
-At age 19 and a new graduate of the GHS Medical Technology School, Benjamin started working in February 1957 at Greenville General Hospital.
+This statement has been Dean Benjamin’s philosophy throughout her 60 years working in the Prisma Health Microbiology Lab.
+At age 19 and a new graduate of the Prisma Health Medical Technology School, Benjamin started working in February 1957 at Greenville General Hospital.
 “It’s been a good 60 years,” she mused.